Installing Envoy

 Tip

 This section is only relevant to native installation methods.
-Podman and Kubernetes are covered at the start of the document.
+Podman and Kubernetes install Envoy into container images.

-While many Envoy installation methods exist, Deephaven recommends using Deephaven-managed PODMAN if it is available, as Podman quadlets have the most elegant systemd integration.
+While many Envoy installation methods exist, Deephaven recommends using Deephaven-managed PODMAN if available, as Podman quadlets offer the most elegant systemd integration.
 On Ubuntu installations, DOCKER has good integration with systemd, while NATIVE is harder to use, but works without a container or root permission.

 Example Podman quadlet